Anemll/qwen3_apple_style_2bit_qat_lora/README.md

   --save_steps 200
 ```

+Why streaming is the default here:
+- C4 `en` `train` is extremely large (1024 shards; hundreds of GB if fully downloaded).
+- Streaming lets you train on “infinite” text with low disk usage, at the cost of requiring network access.

 ### Non-streaming (full download/cached, uses a lot of disk)

 Remove `--streaming` to download and build an on-disk dataset cache (Arrow).